Home

 Bible Study Online

-And even though Laban knew the mistake that he had made by agreeing to the "new deal" with Jacob, this still wouldn't stop him from following the negative attitudes of his sons.
-And although he wouldn't say much, he too, would begin to treat Jacob differently - so much so, Jacob would take notice:
+And even though Laban knew he had made a mistake, by agreeing to the "new business deal" with Jacob -- this still wouldn't stop him from following the negative attitudes of his sons.
+And even though Laban wouldn't say much, he too, would demonstrate his jealously and anger, by treating Jacob differently.
+As a matter of fact, the change in Laban was so drastic, that Jacob would begin to take notice:

 "I see that your father's attitude towards me is not what it was before, but the God of my father has been with me.
 You know that I've worked for your father with all of my strength, yet your father has cheated me by changing my wages often.
 However, God has not allowed him to harm me.
 If he said, 'The speckled ones will be your wages,' then all the flocks gave birth to speckled young; and if he said, 'The streaked ones will be your wages,' then all the flocks bore streaked young.
 So God has taken away your father's livestock and has given them to me." -- Genesis 31:5-9